 A Dinner Table at Night (1884) by John Singer Sargent, located at the Fine Arts Museums of San Francisco, United States; John Singer Sargent, Public domain, via Wikimedia Commons

-On the grayscale, you will notice the color gray with white and black at each opposite end.
-These are the different gradations from darkest to lightest or lightest to darkest.
+On the grayscale, you will notice the color gray with white and black hues at each opposite end.
+These are the different gradations from darkest to lightest and vice versa.
 Value is also affected when a color has been mixed with white which is called a “tint”, and black which is called a “shade”.
 On the grayscale, the lightest, or whitest, tints are termed “high-key” color ranges and the darkest, or black, are termed “low-key” color ranges.
 The grays in between are termed “mid-range” or “middle-key”.

 An example of the low-key value in art includes the often referred-to “A Dinner Table at Night” (1884) by John Singer Sargent.

 This composition depicts a room with two people sitting at a table.
 The room is dark with only three lit lamps with reddish lampshades providing the light.
-The walls are also in a red shade and, together with the lamps, create a cozy, warm ambiance.
+The walls are also in a red shade and, together with the lamps, create a cozy and warm ambiance.

-Furthermore, in this composition by Sargent, there are various whitish and lighter, on a high-key value range, areas like the tablecloth and items on the table.
-These contrast with the deep dark areas especially the shadows in the background, the black on the two figures’ clothes, and the dark, almost black port in the decanter on the table.
+In this composition by Sargent, there are also various off-white and lighter (high-key value range) areas like the tablecloth and items on the table.
+These contrast with the deeper-hued areas, especially the shadows in the background, the black on the figures’ clothing, and the dark port in the decanter.

 High-key value in art is illustrated by some of the paintings of Impressionists like Claude Monet, who is also often referred to in teachings about value in painting.

 An example of Monet’s use of value in painting includes his Waterloo Bridge, Sunlight Effect (1903).
-This is one of the versions from his Waterloo Bridge Series, which he painted from around 1899/1900 to 1904.
+This is one of the versions from his Waterloo Bridge Series, which he painted between 1899 and 1904.
 Monet depicted the Waterloo Bridge in different conditions, notably in the fog.
 He utilized light colors to convey light and atmospheric effects.
-Some of the colors are described as” soft” and “pale”, which include blues, purples, and pinks, among others like yellows.
+Some of the colors are described as” soft” and “pale”, which include blues, purples, and pinks, among other hues like yellow.

 Military Camp (1918) by John Singer Sargent, located in the Metropolitan Museum of Art in New York City, United States; John Singer Sargent, CC0, via Wikimedia Commons

-Another important point to remember about utilizing value and the types of “keys” as some describe them is to be aware of their placement in a painting and the purpose of having a high, low, or middle key.
-If there is too much or too little of a high or low-key visual composition, it could create an unbalanced composition.
+Another important point to remember about utilizing value and the types of “keys” as some describe them is to be aware of their placement in a painting and the purpose of having a high, low, or middle key value.
+If there is too much or too little of a high or low-key value, it could create an unbalanced composition.

 A painting that has a dominance of middle-key value can also appear more balanced and harmonious in its color scheme.

 An example of a painting that appears to be more middle key is John Singer Sargent’s watercolor and graphite Military Camp (1918).
-Here, there are no distinct dark areas, rather, his use of dark values are strategically placed in the shadows of the trees and coaches.
+In Sargent’s painting, there are no distinct dark areas, rather, his use of dark values are strategically placed in the shadows of the trees and coaches.

 What Is the Purpose of Value in Art?

-Value becomes an important element in art, adding a different kind of value to any type of artwork.
-It creates various effects like highlights and shading, which provide more depth and three-dimensionality to artworks like paintings or drawings.
+Value becomes an important element in art such that it adds a different kind of value to any type of artwork.
+It creates various effects such as highlights and shading, which provide more depth and three-dimensionality to artworks like paintings or drawings.

-Some of the best value in art examples that illustrate how it adds highlights and shadows to a visual composition can be seen in Albrecht Dürer’s drawings and engravings.
+Some of the best value in art examples that create strong visual effects using highlights and shadows can be seen in Albrecht Dürer’s drawings and engravings.

 Examples include the renowned engraving of The Four Horsemen of the Apocalypse (1498), Adam and Eve (1504), and Saint Jerome in His Study (1514).
-In each of these engravings, we see Dürer’s great skill in creating tonal contrasts, light and dark areas, that give the composition life and a sense of movement.
-For example, in The Four Horsemen of the Apocalypse, the background appears darker from the lines engraved to denote a foreboding background with the horsemen coming into the scene fast and strong.
+In each of these engravings, we see Dürer’s great skill in creating tonal contrasts using light and dark areas that give the composition life and a sense of movement.
+For example, in The Four Horsemen of the Apocalypse, the background appears darker from the engraved lines to denote a foreboding background, with the horsemen emerging into the scene fast and strong.

 The Four Horsemen of the Apocalypse (1498) by Albrecht Dürer; Albrecht Dürer, Public domain, via Wikimedia Commons

-We see the clouds behind the four horsemen are lighter, contrasting with the shadows.
-Dürer also created these contrasts in the rest of the subject matter, for example, the delicate shading between the folds in some of the figures’ clothing and the highlighting of the horses’ musculature.
-Value is accentuated here with the assistance of lines, which is another art element.
+We see the clouds behind the four horsemen are also lighter and contrasts well with the shadows.
+Dürer also created these contrasts throughout the the subject, for example, the delicate shading between the folds in some of the figures’ clothing and the horses’ musculature.
+Value is accentuated here with the assistance of lines, which is another key art element.

 Value in art does not stop at highlights and shadows.
 It can also create illusory light effects and emphasize specific focal points in a visual composition.

 Value in art examples that emphasize focal points will also apply contrasts of light and dark.
 This is evident in Francisco Goya’s The Third of May 1808 (1814).
-The left portion of the composition appears lighter compared to the right portion which appears darker.
-The illusion of light is given by the painted lamp in the center, and the men to the right with the guns in their hands, are standing behind it, and executed in a palette of darker values to draw attention to the main source of light.
+The left portion of the composition appears lighter compared to the right portion, which appears darker.
+The illusion of light is given by the painted lamp in the center with the armed men on the right standing behind it, and executed in a palette of darker values to draw attention to the main source of light.

 The Third of May 1808 (1814) by Francisco Goya, located in the Museo del Prado in Madrid, Spain; Francisco de Goya, Public domain, via Wikimedia Commons

 Attention is drawn to the man courageously facing the men pointing guns at him.
-This not only shines a light on the main protagonist in the painting, but it also shines a light on a deeper, more thought-provoking, historical event that took place on the third of May in 1808.
+This not only shines a light on the main protagonist in the painting but also stimulates interest in the historical event that took place on the third of May in 1808.

 This leads to an important point when utilizing an art element like color, specifically value.
 If it is purposefully applied, it has the power to shape the visual narrative and evoke a spectrum of emotions.
-It has the power to create calm and peaceful moods or dynamic compositions that make for dramatic paintings.
+Value, when coupled strategically with color, can create calm and peaceful moods or dynamic compositions that make for dramatic paintings.

 More than Colors: Art with Value

-However, beyond the physical application of paint on canvas or pencil to paper, and the arrangement of colors and values, we cannot forget the inherent value that art provides.
-From cave art, church art, or pop art – art has been in existence as long as humans have been alive.
+Beyond the physical application of paint on canvas or pencil to paper and the arrangement of colors and values, we cannot forget the inherent value that art provides.
+From cave art, church art, or Pop art, art has been in existence since the dawn of human origin.